 On a 2 Day Lisbon Itinerary, you should spend an evening in Bairro Alto, one of Portugal’s oldest neighborhoods.
 It has been transformed into a major nightlife center during recent years.
-You can go on a pub crawl and stop in a cozy Fado restaurant to take in the Portuguese vibe.
+You can go on a pub crawl or stop in a cozy Fado restaurant to take in the Portuguese vibe.

 RELATED POST: 17 Most Beautiful Cities in France

-RELATED POST: 25+ Adventures to Add to Your Europe Bucket List
+RELATED POST: 25+ Epic Adventures to Add to Your Europe Bucket List

 Typically, in the week leading up to Easter, the Pope travels to other churches in Rome to perform holy rites.
-It’s an amazing thing to do visiting Rome with kids for Spring break.
-Every year the list changes, so make sure to follow the newest updates.
+It’s an amazing thing to do when visiting Rome with kids for Spring break or a romantic weekend getaway in Italy.

 If you want to see cherry blossoms, Berlin is one of the best places to visit Europe in April.
 When the Berlin Wall came down, 20,000 people in Japan donated to the Sakura Campaign to donate 9,000 trees to the City of Berlin symbolizing renewal.
 You can see the trees all over the city and at the annual Cherry Blossom Festival.

 The best time to plan a trip to Budapest is definitely in April for the Budapest Spring Festival.
-The greatest Hungarian cultural event has more than 200 happenings from classical music to dancing and cinema, deserves a spot on your Budapest itinerary.
+This great Hungarian cultural event with more than 200 events, from classical music to dancing and cinema, deserves a spot on your Budapest itinerary.

 Scotland, United Kingdom